cryolithozone/waterlang/README.md

 # Waterlang

-Statically typed, compiled to C language with OOP and FP facilities.
+Statically typed, compiled to C++ language with OOP and FP facilities.